IGVF-DACC/igvf-catalog/data/schemas/README.md

 { "properties": { "$ref": "../mixins.json#/file_metadata" } }
 ```

+When importing multiple mixins, combine their individual property references in
-Schemas using a subset should import only those fields to avoid adding properties:
+one `properties` block.
+Schemas using a subset should import only those fields
+to avoid adding properties:

 ```json
 {